GoogleCloudPlatform/berglas/README.md

     berglas exec -- myapp --flag-a --flag-b
     ```

     This will spawn `myapp` with an environment parsed by berglas.
-This will
-    only work when run from a GCP resource.
-To parse local environment
-    variables, use the `--local` flag.
-For more information, please run `berglas
-    exec -h`.

 1. Access data from a specific generation of a secret: